18513763652/18513763652.github.io/_posts/2020-08-07-React-Learning.md

 5.study note here:
-all react code will be chnaged in the index.js < src directory all html code willl be changed in the index.html < public directory
+all react code will be chnaged in the index.js < src directory<br>
+all html code willl be changed in the index.html < public directory<br>
 ```
 Html in codepen ---> index.html at public in creat my-app(add in the middle of the body tag)